ibm-cloud-docs/codeengine/plan-codeengine.md

 ## When to use an app, job, or function
 {: #when-app-job}

 Applications and jobs are very similar, in the end, they both simply run code.
-However, there are some key aspects to consider when you decide to structure your code as an app or job,
+However, there are some key aspects to consider when you decide to structure your code as an app or job.

 Does your code need to respond to an event?
 :    In the context of {{site.data.keyword.codeengineshort}}, any incoming HTTP request (even the request to load a web page) or a REST API call is considered an event.
 The concept of being event-driven is often the key factor when you choose between an app or a job because, by definition, apps are run because of an HTTP request while jobs are run as of result of an invocation.